MarioBartolome/ForFun/iptables SEGFAULT Hunt.md

-So, as shown at[Clumsy keyboard](https://github.com/MarioBartolome/ForFun/blob/747d3b4a8cb37eaecf3efdc0857e128932a3077e/DNSExfil_iptables.md) a SEGFAULT is triggered when attempting to use `iptables` without the sufficient privileges.
+So, as shown at [Clumsy keyboard](https://github.com/MarioBartolome/ForFun/blob/747d3b4a8cb37eaecf3efdc0857e128932a3077e/DNSExfil_iptables.md) a SEGFAULT is triggered when attempting to use `iptables` without the sufficient privileges.
 Let's have a look to it!

 ---